-MS Dhoni's record-setting stumping was completed in just 0.08 seconds against New Zealand in 2009 — a feat that still leaves cricket analysts shaking their heads in disbelief.
+MS Dhoni's record-setting stumping was completed in just 0.08 seconds — as timed on the broadcast — when he stumped West Indies' Keemo Paul off Ravindra Jadeja in the 4th ODI at the Brabourne Stadium in October 2018, a feat that still leaves cricket analysts shaking their heads in disbelief.

 This astonishing achievement has not only set a benchmark for wicketkeepers but also redefined the expectations of the role.
 Dhoni's technique goes beyond raw speed; it highlights the importance of precision and timing in wicketkeeping, elements often overlooked by younger players.